sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-connect-s4hc/abap-custom-ui-bas-connect-s4hc.md

 - Choose **Save**.

-The connection is now set up and you can make use of the custom business object OData services of the SAP S/4HANA Cloud tenant in SAP Business Application Studio.
+The connection is now set up and you can make use of the custom business object OData services of the SAP S/4HANA Cloud system in SAP Business Application Studio.

 ### Test yourself